telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 ### yAxis.majorGridLines.visible `Boolean` *(default: true)*

-If set to `true` the chart will display the x major grid lines.
-By default the x major grid lines are visible.
+If set to `false` the chart will not display the y major grid lines.
+By default the y major grid lines are visible.

-#### Example - hide the scatter chart x major grid lines
+#### Example - hide the scatter chart y major grid lines

     <div id="chart"></div>
     <script>